-As depicted in Figure 4.2-1, the 5G System architecture allows NWDAF to collect data from any 5GC NF (e.g. AMF, SMF), OAM and/or MDAF directly or via DCCF, DCCF together with ADRF and/or MFAF, or via NWDAF.
+As depicted in Figure 4.2-1, the 5G System architecture allows NWDAF to collect data from any 5GC NF (e.g. AMF, SMF), OAM and/or MDAF directly or via DCCF, DCCF together with ADRF and/or MFAF, or via NWDAF in non-roaming case.
+The roaming architecture for data collection is defined in clause 4.5.